Tojikan/znz-roll20/docs/p0-rolls.md

 ## The Gambit Roll System ##

 As most Tabletop RPGs, ZnZ uses dice rolls to determine the outcome of actions.
-The main characteristic for this particular game is the idea of *gambling resources* to improve your roll results.
+The Gambit Roll system allows you to improve the results of your roll by *gambling resources*.
   <br/><br/>

 ### Rolls ###

 In this game, the primary dice roll is the **D10** (10-sided dice).
-When the player attempts an action, they roll their dice and then add on any bonuses, modifiers, or penalties that affect the roll.
+When the player attempts an action, they roll their dice and then add any bonuses, modifiers, or penalties that affect the roll.

 Example:

 `Player tries to move a heavy crate.
 They roll a D10 and roll a 5.
 Because this action requires strength, the player can add their character's Strength attribute modifier (+1 as an example) as a bonus to the roll, which would make the final roll a 6.`

-For every action that might fail, the ZM determines a challenge level, which is a number that the roll must beat.
+For every action that might fail, the ZM determines a challenge level, which is a number that the roll must beat or meet.
 To succeed with their action, the players must roll a number that **match or exceed** this challenge level.
   <br/><br/>